YoussefSherif10/Spaces_Locator_MEAN_Stack/README.md

 I built the Angular app for production and declared it as static files in the express application.
 I used scripts to link the [ runtime, polyfills, and main ] files to be able to use the defined tag in Angular Application.
 I then replaced the part of the cards in the home page and used the Angular tag instead.

 #### Note: We must permit CORS access from the server side in order for Angular to perform http requests to the API.

+# Angular full SPA

+I developed the whole front-end as an SPA using Angular framework and built the application in production and deployed it.
+In express, I used the angular built files as the main static files.

+# Application in Action